What is genomics?

 How is it applicable in mining?

-It sounds niche but there are a surprising number of uses for genomics in mining, many of which are not yet fully understood.
+It sounds niche but there are a surprising number of uses for genomics in mining.

 In 2015, SRK published a paper in conjunction with Genome British Columbia and the Ontario Genomics Institute which investigated three applications for genomics within the mining industry: bioleaching of metals and bioremediation, particularly of contaminated mine waters, were identified as the two most commercially promising uses.
 However, its potential applications are much broader.